 Sometimes the damage they do is so subtle and inconspicuous that the damage itself goes unseen, yet the result of that damage can be devastating.

-Of course there are a lot ways of protecting your plants from rodents in the garden and the nursery, but most nurseries opt to use poisonous mouse and or rat bait just because it works.
+Of course, there are a lot of ways of protecting your plants from rodents in the garden and the nursery, but most nurseries opt to use a poisonous mouse and or rat bait just because it works.
 Yeah, I know.
 It’s poisonous and it’s dangerous to pets and children.
 So you have to use it responsibly.